TristanWebber/garage_monitor/arduino/README.md

 pio device monitor -e seeed_xiao_esp32c3 -b 115200 -p /dev/ttyACM0
 ```

+Your port may be different.
 Arguments can be combined, however for the first compile I prefer to separate them so if a step fails, it's easier to isolate where the problem occurred.

+You can eliminate the need to specify most of these arguments by placing additional information in your `platformio.ini` file.
+For example, adding `monitor_speed = 115200` and `monitor_port = /dev/ttyACM0` to the environment configuration will eliminate the requirement for these arguments when using monitor command.

 ## Observations and Next Steps